How To The Program Interface

 hob outline

-Select the Offset button offset button and click on 'Line 1', drag to the left and type '100' and enter key.
+Now select the Offset button offset button and click on 'Line 1', drag to the left and type '100' and enter key.

 Now to create the buttons and rings.
 First select the Circle command circle button to draw two circles, then we will use Offset and Copy to create the rest.